Illinois FELA Train Accident Lawyers

 To discuss your potential claim, call Cates Mahoney, LLC at 618-277-3644 or contact us online.
 We will thoroughly review the circumstances of your case and your injuries to provide you with an objective opinion regarding the viability of your case and the potential for compensation.
 We will also discuss the many factors that could increase or reduce the compensation you may receive in a settlement or verdict.

-Providing experienced representation throughout the United States from our Swansea, Illinois office Serving the surrounding communities, including but not limited to Carbondale, Chester, East St. Louis, Edwardsville, Granite City, Waterloo and Madison County, Monroe County and Randolph County.
+Providing experienced representation throughout the United States from our Swansea, Illinois office Serving the surrounding communities, including but not limited to Belleville, Carbondale, Chester, East St. Louis, Edwardsville, Granite City, St. Louis, Waterloo and Madison County, Monroe County and Randolph County.